zeyadelhalawany9th/InstabugChatSystem/README.md

 #### GET <http://localhost:3000/applications/app_token/chats/chat_number> -> Retrieve a specific chat from a specific application with its number

-#### POST <http://localhost:3000/applications/app_token/chats/chat_number/messages> -> Create a new message for a specific chat from a specific application with a text body as a parameter
+#### POST <http://localhost:3000/applications/app_token/chats/chat_number/messages> -> Create a new message for a specific chat from a specific application with "body" as a parameter

 #### GET <http://localhost:3000/applications/app_token/chats/chat_number/messages> -> Retrieve all messages from a specific chat from a specific application